vadimtsushko/objectory/README.md

-##Objectory - thin object persistency layer built on top of Mongo-dart
+##Objectory - object document mapper for server-side and client side Dart applications

 Objectory provides typed, checked environment to model, save and query data persisted on MongoDb.